brevis-network/uniswap-rebate/README.md

 See https://github.com/uniswapfoundation/router-rebates/ for more details.
 Onchain claim code is integrated into Uniswap's contract.

 Over the time, scope/requirements have changed multiple times.
 Latest as of 2025-03-10:
-1. swaps may happen on 12 univ4 chains. claim only happens on unichain
+1. swaps may happen on multiple chains that have uniswap v4 deployed. claim only happens on unichain
-2. rebate gas cost in Eth
-3. each router impl `rebateClaimer() view` to indicate which address is allowed to call claim onchain
+2. each router impl `rebateClaimer() view` to indicate which address is allowed to call claim onchain
+3. rebate gas cost in Eth. rebate gas for one tx is `n * (rebatePerSwap+rebatePerHook) + rebateFixed` where n is number of valid swaps in this tx.
+Then compare the result with tx's actual gas usage * 0.8  and choose the smaller one

+## ClaimHelp and Create2
+Initially we expected router to emit Claimer address but final design only has view func.
+We deploy a helper contract to call rebateClaimer and emit both router and claimer address.
+Use create2 to ensure ClaimHelp is deployed at the same address on every supported chain.
+- `Claimer(address,address)` event ID: 0xf0d796bb38c321bf748f9334d1b7b16ba5fb79e2112396aa77c47cd5d21a8b2f
+- use `cast create2 -s 0x112233` to get a salt so deployed addr starts w/ 0x112233. full addr is 0x112233C73c74a810BA963171ADc431A60e051D38
+- for full verification, we include [metadata](https://book.getfoundry.sh/guides/deterministic-deployments-using-create2#metadata-and-bytecode) downside is ClaimHelp.sol file must be kept exactly the same (even extra space will change code hash)
+- operation overhead is to call `claim(address router)` for supported routers

 ## High level design
-1. Due to uniswap contract doesn't save PoolKey (a struct about the pool including hooks address), we need to filter non-eligible pools ourselves.
-Onchain contract keeps a map of poolid->bool, there is a public api addPool(PoolKey) can be called by anyone, it checks poolkey.hooks isn’t all 0 and saves key.toId() to map.
-Compare to check in zk circuit, this has higher onchain cost per pool but minimal eng complexity (as keccak to compute poolid is not easy using sdk)
-2. rebate contract maintains addr->poolid->blocknum map to avoid replay
-3. Circuit output: addr,[poolid,firstblk,lastblk,u128(uni)] contract will check poolid is in eligible map and firstblk > saved blocknum, sum uni across all pools, then send total uni to specified recipient.

 ## Flow
 1. projects submit list of tx hashes to brevis unirebate server and get a request id